mashuaihh/You-Dont-Know-JS/this & object prototypes/ch4.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 4: Mixing (Up) "Class" Objects

-Following our exploration of objects from the previous chapter, it's natural that we now turn our attention to "object oriented (OO) programming", with "classes".
-We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".

-We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc.) many JavaScript developers go to overcome such challenges.

 **Note:** This chapter spends quite a bit of time (the first half!) on heavy "objected oriented programming" theory.
 We eventually relate these ideas to real concrete JavaScript code in the second half, when we talk about "Mixins".
 But there's a lot of concept and pseudo-code to wade through first, so don't get lost -- just stick with it!

 ## Class Theory

 "Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.

-OO or class oriented programming stresses that data intrinsically has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, encapsulate) the data and the behavior together.
-This is sometimes called "data structures" in formal computer science.

-For example, a series of characters that represents a word or phrase is usually called a "string".
-The characters are the data.
-But you almost never just care about the data, you usually want to *do things* with the data, so the behaviors that can apply *to* that data (calculating its length, appending data, searching, etc.) are all designed as methods of a `String` class.

-Any given string is just an instance of this class, which means that it's a neatly collected packaging of both the character data and the functionality we can perform on it.

-Classes also imply a way of *classifying* a certain data structure.
-The way we do this is to think about any given structure as a specific variation of a more general base definition.

-Let's explore this classification process by looking at a commonly cited example.
-A *car* can be described as a specific implementation of a more general "class" of thing, called a *vehicle*.

-We model this relationship in software with classes by defining a `Vehicle` class and a `Car` class.

-The definition of `Vehicle` might include things like propulsion (engines, etc.), the ability to carry people, etc., which would all be the behaviors.
-What we define in `Vehicle` is all the stuff that is common to all (or most of) the different types of vehicles (the "planes, trains, and automobiles").

-It might not make sense in our software to re-define the basic essence of "ability to carry people" over and over again for each different type of vehicle.
-Instead, we define that capability once in `Vehicle`, and then when we define `Car`, we simply indicate that it "inherits" (or "extends") the base definition from `Vehicle`.
-The definition of `Car` is said to specialize the general `Vehicle` definition.

-While `Vehicle` and `Car` collectively define the behavior by way of methods, the data in an instance would be things like the unique VIN of a specific car, etc.

 **And thus, classes, inheritance, and instantiation emerge.**

-Another key concept with classes is "polymorphism", which describes the idea that a general behavior from a parent class can be overridden in a child class to give it more specifics.
-In fact, relative polymorphism lets us reference the base behavior from the overridden behavior.

-Class theory strongly suggests that a parent class and a child class share the same method name for a certain behavior, so that the child overrides the parent (differentially).
-As we'll see later, doing so in your JavaScript code is opting into frustration and code brittleness.

-### "Class" Design Pattern

-You may never have thought about classes as a "design pattern", since it's most common to see discussion of popular "OO Design Patterns", like "Iterator", "Observer", "Factory", "Singleton", etc. As presented this way, it's almost an assumption that OO classes are the lower-level mechanics by which we implement all (higher level) design patterns, as if OO is a given foundation for *all* (proper) code.

-Depending on your level of formal education in programming, you may have heard of "procedural programming" as a way of describing code which only consists of procedures (aka, functions) calling other functions, without any higher abstractions.
-You may have been taught that classes were the *proper* way to transform procedural-style "spaghetti code" into well-formed, well-organized code.

-Of course, if you have experience with "functional programming" (Monads, etc.), you know very well that classes are just one of several common design patterns.
-But for others, this may be the first time you've asked yourself if classes really are a fundamental foundation for code, or if they are an optional abstraction on top of code.

-Some languages (like Java) don't give you the choice, so it's not very *optional* at all -- everything's a class.
-Other languages like C/C++ or PHP give you both procedural and class-oriented syntaxes, and it's left more to the developer's choice which style or mixture of styles is appropriate.

 ### JavaScript "Classes"